 The southern approach to Choquequirao from Cachora requires a steep descent from almost 3200 metres down to the Apurimac river at 1200 metres, followed by an even steeper ascent up to the ruins.
 The site is perched a magnificent 1150 metres above the Apurimac, surrounded by densely-forested mountain slopes in the shadow of the huge, snowcapped Salkantay massif.
 In recent years, the ruins have been partially-cleared by Peruvian archaeologists, and can be easily explored by those intrepid enough to undertake the demanding trek required to get there.

-We leave Cusco in the early morning to journey by road to the small village of Cachora.
-On the way we will have an opportunity to visit Saywite, a fascinating and unique Inca site some 47 kilometres from Abancay.
+We leave Cusco in the early morning to journey by road to the small village of Cachora, but not before to take a delicius breakfast in Curahuasi, on the way we will have an opportunity to visit Saywite, a fascinating and unique Inca site some 47 kilometres from Abancay.
 Saywite is a limestone outcrop about four metres in diameter on which the Incas carved a model of their empire, Tawantinsuyo.
 The stone, upon which images of the flora, fauna, topography and customs of the empire of the sun were traced, was used in ceremonies dedicated to the worship of water.
-Several other similar rock outcrops lie scattered across the surrounding area, along the vestiges of an Inca highway.where we will arrive after four hours.
+Several other similar rock outcrops lie scattered across the surrounding area, along the vestiges of an Inca highway, where we will arrive after four hours.

 On arriving in Cachora we will be met by our mule drivers, who will load our gear on the horses and mules before we begin our first day's hike.
 With the great Salkantay massif in front of us on the other side of the canyon, we will head along the edge of the Apurimac canyon, with the river almost 2000 metres below us.
 About half-way through the day we will begin our winding descent to the river.
-As we descend the heat becomes intense, and we will arrive hot and tired at the bridge which crosses the river where we will be able to bathe to refresh ourselves.
-We will camp at the river's edge that night at our campsite in Santa Rosa.
+As we descend the s the river, heat becomes intense, and we will arrive hot and tired at the bridge which crosse to Santa Rosa, where we will be able to bathe to refresh ourselves.

 Approximate Walking Time: 8 hrs